ubccr/ccrdocs/pages/portals/coldfront.md

 ## Allocation Change Requests

 To request additional HPC project storage, cloud storage or cloud compute credits, please use the allocation change request feature in ColdFront.
 Navigate to your active allocation for the resource that you want to purchase more of, then click on the `Request Change` button.
 Some of these services may requirement payment.
-Please refer to these instructions for more info on how to fill out the allocation change request form:
+Please refer to these instructions for more information on how to fill out the allocation change request form:

 [HPC Storage](../howto/purchases.md#how-to-initiate-an-hpc-storage-purchase)
 [Cloud Compute Packages](../howto/purchases.md#cloud-compute-credits)
 [Cloud Storage](../howto/purchases.md#cloud-storage)

 **Date Extension Requests:**
 This should be used for short term extensions such as scratch storage extensions or class access beyond the end of a semester.
-If your allocation is up for renewal, please use the allocation renewal process instead.
+If your allocation is up for renewal, please use the [allocation renewal process](#allocation-renewals) instead.

 ## Complete yearly project review